Curriculum and Assessment in Secondary Education G (11351.1)

 Required texts

-Other essential readings will be made available via the unit's Canvas site.
+All information regarding readings and texts will be available through the Canvas site.

 Submission of assessment items